oroinc/documentation/backend/api/configuration-extensions.rst

                 my_section:
                     my_option: value

-To check that you configuration section was added correctly run ``php bin/console oro:api:config:dump-reference``.
-The output will be something like this:
+To check that your configuration section is added correctly, run ``php bin/console oro:api:config:dump-reference``.
+The output should look similar to the following:

 .. code:: yaml